4.86 from 170 votes

 Top down image of the ingredients needed for Keto Blueberry Muffins.

-• Almond flour: These are almond flour blueberry muffins and they won’t work with coconut flour.
+• Almond flour: This recipe won’t work with coconut flour.
 However, you could use my Keto Blueberry Bread recipe and turn it into muffins.

-• Protein powder: As with many of my baked goods, I’ve added a little protein powder to this recipe for a lighter, fluffier muffin.
+• Protein powder: A little protein powder helps create a lighter, fluffier muffin.
 Both whey protein and egg white protein powders work well.

 • Fresh blueberries: I recommend fresh berries since frozen tend to bleed blue all over.
 But if frozen is all you have, those work too.